 Workforce Initiatives

 Our people are the greatest asset in meeting the challenges of the future.
-MBIE aims to deliver better support and more opportunities for the research, science and innovation workforce.
+MBIE aims to deliver better support and more opportunities for the science, innovation and technology workforce.

 On this page